blog

 “For the last couple of years, what I was seeing was that we were not making as many sales as previously during Black Friday/ Cyber Monday sales,” she told us.
 Concerned, Caitlyn dug into the data to figure out what was going on.
 She found a surprising answer.

-According to the NRF’s Annual Thanksgiving Weekend Consumer Survey, 49% of shoppers reported taking advantage of sales in the weeks leading up to Thanksgiving.
+According to NRF, in 2021, 49% of shoppers reported taking advantage of sales in the weeks leading up to Thanksgiving.
 “Businesses like mine were losing out on clients because they had already made their purchases by the time we announced our sales,” Caitlyn wrote.

 If you want to avoid missing out on potential customers, it’s wise to introduce sales as early as October.